Master Digital Driven Business

 - It may take as long as 6 weeks after taking an IELTS/TOEFL language test for the test centre to issue the results.

-- If the results are not yet available at the time the application package for the Master's programme in Digital Design is submitted, candidates may supply the registration details of the test.
+- If the results are not yet available at the time the application package for the Master's programme in Digital Driven Business submitted, candidates may supply the registration details of the test.
+You must submit your test report to us before starting the programme in September.
 The admission committee will check the results when they are published on the IELTS or TOEFL website.
 Students can send us a scan of the official certificate result.

 - The language test results must not be more than 2 years old at the start of your study.